 Inside the Supply-Chain Disruption

 The pandemic impacted many aspects of our economy, including exposing and exacerbating a supply chain that was already vulnerable as a result of infrastructure issues and decades of very lean inventories held by companies in order to limit their costs.
 Once the pandemic-related lockdown hit in 2020, people spent more time at home purchasing products as they turned spare rooms into offices and basements into entertainment centers and took loungewear to a new level.
 Manufacturers in Asia, where many of the goods are produced, struggled to keep up with the demand.
-The result: a shortage of goods, order backlogs, delivery delays, a spike in transportation costs, changes in commercial insurance including builder’s risk terms and, ultimately, an increase in consumer prices with no end in sight despite some short-term measures to get the supply chain back on track.
+The result: a shortage of goods, order backlogs, delivery delays, a spike in transportation costs and, ultimately, an increase in consumer prices with no end in sight despite some short-term measures to get the supply chain back on track.

 In addition, a shortage of containers emerged and congestion developed at ports, which then impacted railroads and inland rail terminals and exasperated a trucking and chassis shortage already in place.
 Capacity issues and congestion at ports are largely due to trucking shortages.
 A shortage of drivers in the U.S. has caused much of the container volume to sit idly at capacity-constrained facilities.